Clearwind 2025

 The house was built in the early ’80s under a pre-existing hayshed.
 This confers all the advantages of living under a huge roof, which include fire safety, generous water catchment and protection from summer sun, not to mention masses of storage area and no need for separate garages.

 We have 12 solar panels and solar hot water.
-We recently installed double glazing in the downstairs living rooms and are working on fixing our draughts.
+We installed double glazing in the downstairs living rooms and are (still!) working on fixing our draughts.
 In winter, our wood heater is the only heating we use (with wood from the property).
-We cook on the wood stove and, thanks to a recently installed hot water jacket, it heats our hot water too.
+We cook on the wood stove and, thanks to a hot water jacket, it heats our hot water too.
+Thermoshield, an albedo treatment, on the roof keeps the house significantly cooler in summer.
 We have a composting toilet, so no precious water is wasted in flushing.
 All the greywater is used on the property on fruit trees and the worm farm.
+The house also achieved 8 stars with the Victorian Residential Efficiency Scorecard a few years ago.
+Since then, we have made further sustainability improvements.

 We are self-sufficient in water with 57,000L of drinking water, 76,000L of dedicated fire-fighting water and four dams on the property.
 We grow all our own fruit and vegetables all year round, and have both a compost heap and a worm farm capable of producing at least 5 tonnes of castings a year.
 We keep chooks and bees.